EVERLASTYING

 💡 TIPS

 • While Taiwan is becoming more relaxed, it's still a conservative country.
 Avoid overly revealing clothing and dress modestly.
-Crop tops are fine, just make sure you're well-covered, as you will get a lot of quiet stares if you show too much skin.
+Crop tops are fine; make sure you're well-covered, as you will get a lot of quiet stares if you show too much skin.

-• Pack items that can be mixed and matched for different outfits so you can keep all your things in one carry-on luggage.
+• Pack items that can be mixed and matched for different outfits so you can carry all your things in one piece of luggage.

 • Use a luggage scale to avoid overweight fees or checking in your luggage.